 No matter what your ideal lifestyle looks like, Townsville offers a diverse range of historical, military, outback, island, active and tranquil experiences to suit anyone.

-Townsville City Council video.
+Townsville City Council website.

 Townsville fun fact